COSIMA/ocean-ic/README.md

 # Dependencies

-This tool is written in Python and depends on many different Python packages.
+This tool is written in Python and depends a few different Python packages.
 See section 'Install' below for instructions on how to download all of the Python dependencies.
 It also depends on
  [ESMF_RegridWeightGen](https://www.earthsystemcog.org/projects/regridweightgen/) program to perform regridding between non-rectilinear grids.

 # Install